NIEM/NIEM.github.io/niem-releases/5.1/index.md

 ---
-  title: NIEM 5.1 Release (Draft)
+  title: NIEM 5.1 Release (Current)
-  short: NIEM 5.1 (draft)
+  short: NIEM 5.1 (current)
-  description: An overview of the draft NIEM 5.1 release, currently under development.
+  description: An overview of the NIEM 5.1 release.
+  redirect_from: /niem-releases/current/
   redirect_from: /niem-releases/draft/
 ---